pudly/schmopera-hugo/content/articles/new.md

 Sometimes I talk to and about performing artists - singers, really - like I'm included in their bubble.
 I'm not, actually.
 I used to be really emotionally invested, though; in my days as a voice coach and répétiteur, the motivation and achievement of the singers I worked with was something that gave me energy and inspiration.
 Hearing you guys get applause, after seeing how effing hard you worked, gave me such pride and admiration.
 And when something happened that wasn't right - some catty critic wrote garbage about you, a director was a bitch to you, someone made you feel like you and your voice weren't enough - I jumped to your defence. [_Fuck that critic_](/once-agan-shushing-meanies/)_; I'll start my own goddamn opera blog_.

 So, because I still feel that connection to singers and their fellow performers, I've been thinking about all of you guys during this pandemic.
-Of course not _all_ of you - I haven't met you all, yet.
+Of course not _all_ of you - I haven't met you all, not yet.
 But I do think about specific singers and wonder about their mental health. _She was sounding so fantastic in that new rep, I wonder if she's motivated to keep up the practice_.
 Or, _He's a sensitive artist on the best of days...I really hope he's not taking everything too personally_.
 Or even if they're singers I don't know personally, I felt for you, whether you wanted my emotional support or not.

 > I don't live in the vast world of opera, anymore, and it's fucking sad.